 - Two slide-out racks, 20x 36″ cooking area

 - Industry norm water pan (restaurant pan, stainless)

-- A pluggable hole by the smoke stack for entering thermometer probes
+- A convenient slit by the smoke stack for entering multiple thermometer probes

 - Super tight fit for both doors.
 Wooden handles for look and feel